Indigenous Canadian personalities: First Nations

 The arts and entertainment industry has seen Indigenous peoples stand at the Oscars, an internationally prominent award ceremony such as Chief Dan George.
 Dan George OC, was chief of the Tsleil-Waututh (Coast Salish) Nation, Academy Award-nominated actor and an author.
 Adam Beach is an actor of Saulteaux descent from Dog Creek First Nations Reserve at Lake Manitoba.
 Beach has acted in high-profile roles such as, Marine Private First Class Ira Hayes in Flags of Our Fathers, Private Ben Yahzee in Windtalkers, Chester Lake in Law & Order: Special Victims Unit and starred in Canadian television productions such as Arctic Air.
 Lorne Cardinal of Cree descent, is noted for playing First Nations roles in many productions.
-Cardinal most notable Canadian role was portraying character Davis Quinton on the Canadian television series Corner Gas.
+Cardinal's most notable Canadian role was portraying character Davis Quinton on the Canadian television series Corner Gas.
 Tantoo Cardinal is a Canadian film and television actress of Métis and Cree descent.Graham Greene is an Academy Award–nominated Canadian actor from the Oneida tribe.
 He was born in Ohsweken on the Six Nations Reserve in Ontario.
+D'Pharaoh Woon-A-Tai is an Emmy-nominated Canadian Oji-Cree actor known for Reservation Dogs.

 Shania Twain is a country pop artist of partial Cree ancestry.
 Shania Twain along with Alanis Morissette are the only Canadian musicians to have sold over 2 million units in Canada, receiving the double diamond award.
 Kashtin was a Canadian folk rock duo composed of Innu Claude McKenzie and Florent Vollant.
 Robbie Robertson, Mohawk, musician, singer–songwriter, and guitarist is best known for his membership in The Band.
 Norval Morrisseau, CM, or Copper Thunderbird, was an Anishinaabe artist known as the "Picasso of the North".
 Bill Reid, OBC, was an artist who renewed interest in his heritage Haida art, with his sculpture and totem poles.

-In sports there are number of accomplished First Nations peoples such as Tom Longboat an Onondaga distance runner.
+In sports there are number of accomplished First Nations peoples, such as Tom Longboat, an Onondaga distance runner.
 Longboat was inducted into both Canada's Sports Hall of Fame and the Indian Hall of Fame.
 George "Chief" Armstrong was noted as an Irish-Algonquin, professional hockey player.
 Ted Nolan, Ojibwe, Jack Adams Award winner, is a retired professional hockey left winger of the National Hockey League (NHL).
-Nolan was the former Head Coach and Vice President of Hockey Operations for an American Hockey League (AHL) team.
+Nolan was the former head coach and vice president of hockey operations for an American Hockey League (AHL) team.
 Jonathan Cheechoo was the first member of the Moose Factory Cree Nation to play hockey for the Ottawa Senators of the NHL.
 Of Cree heritage, Jon Mirasty, "Nasty Mirasty", is a popular enforcer in the AHL.